learn-co-curriculum/java-accessor-mutator/README.md

     - An accessor method for a boolean instance variable `abc` would be named `isAbc`.
 - A mutator method takes one parameter whose type and name match the instance variable's declared type and name.
 Mutator methods don't return a value and are also called **setter** methods.
-    - A mutator method for instance variable `abc` would be named `setAbc` and would take a parameter named `abc`.
+    - A mutator method for an instance variable `abc` would be named `setAbc` and would take a parameter named `abc`.

-Let's see how this works with the `Dog` class, which has instance variables `name` and `wagginTail`.
+Let's see how this works with the `Dog` class, which has instance variables `name` and `waggingTail`.

 ```java
 public class Dog {